This timber frame home is accessed by a shared private road. Photo: Lindal Cedar Homes

 After reviewing the details of an easement, make sure you have good answers to the following questions:

-• How much will it cost each landowner to maintain the road?
+- How much will it cost each landowner to maintain the shared private road?

 "The ordinary development, unless you have some scum who's doing it, will have provisions related to road maintenance," says Richard E. Glaze, a real estate attorney in Winston-Salem, North Carolina.
 "If there is no provision for maintenance, you're in trouble."

-David Plott, an engineer and former public planning specialist-turned consultant, suggests that neighbors in situations without a formal maintenance agreement rally together to find common ground and to recognize that a high-quality road is going to increase everyone's property values.
+David Plott, an engineer and former public planning specialist-turned consultant, suggests that neighbors in situations without a private road maintenance agreement rally together to find common ground and to recognize that a high-quality road is going to increase everyone's property values.
 "Have a big block party and bring it up," he says.
-"I emphasize the all part of it.
+"I emphasize the 'all' part of it.
 It needs to be everybody."

 The most common means for stipulating the details of a shared road maintenance agreement — or any group amenities, such as a swimming pool, club house or walking trail — is a homeowner association, ideally set up in advance by the developer.
-An HOA should have detailed covenants or bylaws that address any significant issues.
+A Home Owner's Agreement, or HOA, should have detailed covenants or bylaws that address any significant issues.

 The circumstances related to the maintenance of a shared private road certainly can vary.
 In another case, in Vermont, the developer who oversaw the maintenance of the private road into his development died unexpectedly.
 He had laid out basic rules for sharing in the maintenance of the hilly, gravel road — named, appropriately enough, Havoc Hill — but with no specifics.
 There wasn't, and still isn't, a homeowners association.
 No road maintenance agreement.
 No details to guide the four owners who are responsible for the road, which is less than a mile long.